Skip to main content

 $query {subs:Keywords}

-You can also specify the protocol in the query format so that only domains can be used as queries:
+You can also specify the protocol in the query format, so that only domains can be used as queries:

 http://$query

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in a structured form, such as CSV or JSON.
+A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in any form, as well as in structured formats such as CSV or JSON

 Result format: